bio-raum/gabi/docs/usage.md

 ### `--shovill_assembler` [ default = spades ]

 Choose which assembly tool to use with Shovill.
 Valid options are skesa, velvet, megahit or spades.
 Default is: spades.

+### `--shovill_contig_minlen` [ default = 600 ]

+Discard contigs shorter than this from the assembly.
+Very short contigs generally do not add useful information to the assembly but increase the overall size and noise.
+Change this value at your own discretion.
+The default value aims to include even the shortest of (known) plasmids.

 ## Resources